morcibacsi/PSAVanCanBridgeHW/readme.md

 I have included a buzzer and a DS18B20 thermometer on the board but they weren't ever tested if they work.
 I also included some spare connection points for later use.

+If you are planning to build the board, go with the minimal setup.
+It is quite well tested, and is proven to work for years.
+The full board has never been tested.

+💡 **Make sure you don't populate R3 and R4 resistors as installing those cause errors in the car and the board won't work!**

 ### PCB

 ![kicad_front.png](https://github.com/morcibacsi/PSAVanCanBridgeHW/raw/v1.4/images/kicad_front.png)